helm/helm-www/content/en/docs/topics/charts.md

 icon: A URL to an SVG or PNG image to be used as an icon (optional).
 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)
+annotations:
+  example: A list of annotations keyed by name (optional).
 ```

 Other fields will be silently ignored.